srgrr/HW-Compilation/README.md

 # HW-Compilation
 A simple programming language that can be compiled to Verilog.
-This was a project for the compilers course at FIB (UPC).
 Authors: @gispsan and Sergio Rodríguez Guasch (me).

 ## Language details